amoghyermalkar123/y-zig/README.md

   [X] marker updating everytime a new thing happens [X] scrap replay system

+Phase 3:
+  [] make `integrate` work for both local and remote blocks [] check for api and algorithm improvements

+Phase 4: Deletions (only to be done when insertion is stable)
+- support pending delete set queue and retry
+- support GC

-Phase 3: Build on top of it:
+Phase 5: Build on top of it:
 - state vector based delta awareness
   - remote peer update decoding
   - performing integration on remote blocks
   - behavior tests

-Phase 4: Deletions (only to be done when insertion is stable)
-- support pending delete set queue and retry
-- support GC

 This project is heavy WIP

 non triaged
-  [] make `integrate` work for both local and remote blocks [] check for api and algorithm improvements
   [] more comprehensive/ robust tests (tests are unreadable) [] abstraction based dev
     - block store should be a good reusable abstraction not constrained to a type